zhangxiuling111/meeting-record/README.md

 #### The starting point
 Our starting point is Lamport's Paxos algorithm, which provides a textbook description on distributed consensus problem.
 The basic Paxos protocol solves simple consensus, i.e., to let multiple servers agree on a single value in asynchronous settings.
 Multi-Paxos can be used to solve the problem of how to maintain a replicated state machine, in the way that multiple servers agree on the same log of actions or events.
 In an asynchronous setting a message can take arbitrarily long to be delivered, can be duplicated and can be lost.

-#### Basic Paxos has three distinguished roles
+#### Basic Paxos has three distinct roles
 - Proposers who propose values in parallel
 - Acceptors who accept or vote for the values proposed by the proposers
-- Learners who observes the chosen value which is agreed by a majority of the acceptors
+- Learners who observes the chosen value which is agreed by a majority (or a quorum) of the acceptors

 With possibilities of only non-Byzantine failures (i.e., a server operate at arbitrary speed, it may honestly crash, and may re-start after breaking down, but it cannot act maliciously by e.g., faking a message), basic Paxos maintains safety with failures of up to n acceptors (n is also known as the size of a quorum) in a 2n+1 acceptors setting.